amankitsingh/ror_api_blogpost/README.md

 # Index Assignment

-Builing an Ror API app which cover the following:
+Building an RoR API app that cover the following:

 - User
     - Registration